divio/divio-cloud-docs/introduction/02-installation.rst

 it up on their own machine.

-Using Docker means that not only does every member of the development team work in the same environment - versions of installed packages, environment variables, database and other services - but they're all in the same evironment that the application will have in production.
+Using Docker means that not only does every member of the development team work in the same environment - versions of installed packages, environment variables, database and other services - but they're all in the same environment that the application will have in production.